 But that’s changing as proactive cyber defense once again becomes the dominant paradigm.
 Instead of seeing their perimeter as inevitably vulnerable and porous, or seeing detection and response solutions as infallible, security-savvy companies are starting to move their emphasis earlier.

 The notion that companies can stay in front of hackers, outrunning their attacks instead of absorbing the blow, challenges the narrative around cybersecurity.
 But with the right policies, technologies, and philosophies in place, companies can consistently prevent attacks, including fileless and in-memory variants.
-Crucial elements of proactive cyber defenses include:
+Crucial elements include:

 - Frequently updating patches to close security gaps